Xi's meeting with Ma injects positive energy into relations across the Taiwan Strait - ExBulletin

 Xi's meeting with Ma injects positive energy into relations across the Taiwan Strait

-BEIJING, April 11 (Xinhua) — The recent meeting of Xi Jinping, general secretary of the Communist Party of China (CPC) Central Committee, with a Taiwanese delegation led by Ma Ying-jeou injected stability and positive energy into the relationships across the country. the Taiwan Strait.
+The recent meeting of Xi Jinping, general secretary of the Communist Party of China (CPC) Central Committee, with a Taiwanese delegation led by Ma Ying-jeou injected stability and positive energy into relations across the Taiwan Strait.

 Wednesday's meeting in Beijing marked the first time Xi hosted fellow Taiwanese and delivered a major speech since the 20th CPC National Congress in late 2022.